Data Groups

 """

-Create a new data collection with name `collection_name`, optionally
+Create a new data group with name `group_name`, optionally

-populated with the values in the dictionary `collection_data`.
+populated with the values in the dictionary `group_data`.

-- a dictionary mapping Data Collection values to descriptions.
+- a dictionary mapping Data Group values to descriptions.
 Using `None`

 as a description will result in the description being set to the empty